We humans are all about the heroic journey. It’s ingrained in us via the ego.

 But get this…

-Good business comes from making your customers and clients the heroes while you serve as the mentor.
+Good marketing content comes from making your reader the hero while you serve as the mentor.

 When people read your copy, they have to feel like the hero — not just see you as one.